Patlabor: Licensing

-Madman has the distribution rights for the movies in Australia and New Zealand in association with Manga Entertainment UK & TFC, Madman have been refused the rights to the Bandai Visual dubs of the films.
-In 2011, Madman Entertainment announced that they had secured the rights to the Early Days OVA series and the TV series from TFC, but announced on April 13, 2012, that due to unforeseen circumstances, Madman had indefinitely delayed their release into Australia and did not elaborate on the reasons.
-However, Madman has since rescheduled the first OVA for DVD and Blu-ray release on June 19, 2013.
-In July 2013, MVM Films has licensed the first OVA & TV series for distribution in the UK and will release them on Blu-ray and DVD.
+Madman has the distribution rights for the movies in Australia and New Zealand in association with Manga Entertainment UK & TFC, but they have been refused the rights to the Bandai Visual dubs of the films.
+In 2011, Madman received the rights to the OVA and TV series from TFC, and began releasing them in 2014.
+MVM Films has the licenses for the OVA & TV series for distribution in the UK and released them on DVD in 2013.

-In 2013, Maiden Japan (in conjunction with Section23 Films) acquired the licence to the Patlabor OAV series, and released it on Blu-ray and DVD on April 30, 2013.
-They subsequently licensed and released the TV series on July 16, 2013; the second OVA series on February 17, 2015; and all of the films, with the first film released on May 5, 2015.
+In 2013, Maiden Japan (in conjunction with Section23 Films) acquired the license to the Patlabor OVA series, and released it on Blu-ray and DVD on April 30, 2013.
+They subsequently licensed and released the TV series on July 16, 2013; the second OVA series on February 17, 2015; and all of the anime films, with the first film released on May 5, 2015.